aajar/Jaramillo_CSCI2270_FinalProject/README.md

 Project Summary

-ShaNotary is a crypto graphic proof-of-existence program using the bitcoin blockchain.
+ShaNotary is a cryptographic proof-of-existence program using the bitcoin blockchain.
 ShaNotary takes the sha256 hash of a file and hashes it using ripemd160 and then encoded the resulting hash to a bitcoin address, once a transaction is sent to the address it is permenantly recorded on the blockchain.
 ShaNotary uses libbitcoin and libbitcoin-explorer for bitcoin hash functions.

 How to Run